TomaszWoloszyn983/swap-puzzle-game/readme.md

-The object of the project is a puzzle game.
-The purpose of the game is to swap tiles and put the in the correct order.
+The subject of the project is a puzzle game.
+The purpose of the game is to swap tiles and put then in the correct order.
 Displaying tiles in the right order will reveal the picture and will complete the game.
 There is also a turns counter below the main game board that counts how many movements did the player had to make to complete the task.
-If the number of turns is good enough the player name can be added and displayed in the Best Results list.
+If the number of turns is low enough the player name can be added and displayed in the Best Results list.

 ## Features